There are plenty of exercises you can do while watching TV: stretching exercises, cardio workouts, and strength workouts!

 Push for those extra five sit-ups and perform a variety of push-ups to shake up the routine and work different parts of your upper body.

-Doing your household chores is another excellent way to burn those calories.
+Doing your household chores is another excellent way to burn extra calories.

 Sweep, vacuum and mop as you watch your favourite shows.
-Half an hour to an hour of any of these activities will help you to burn up some serious calories.
+Half an hour to an hour of any of these activities will work up a sweat while you keep your home clean and tidy.

 Don’t sabotage your efforts by snacking.
 However, if you really must nibble,